DavidkodiCS/Trippy-Mako/Trippy-Mako/proposal/proposal.md

   - The closest solution to this project would be Tailscale, which uses the wireguard protocol.
 Tailscale is a VPN service that allows any device you own to become accessible anywhere in the world through a secure VPN acting as an intermediary between the two devices.
 The goal of our capstone is to provide a very similar product that uses TURN Servers as an intermediary.

 - **Discovery Insights**
   - The design of our implementation will be based on the TURN protocol and most of our research will be done through the RFCs and similar open source work done.
 In order to achieve secure authentication we will do research on TLS and Certifications.
 The final result will simply be a merge of both implementations that should work together seamlessly.
+Our CLI tool will be based on tools like Metasploit

 ## 3. Proposed Design and Architecture